 The State Board of Workers’ Compensation will generally accept a workers’ compensation claim as long as the employee follows all the rules and sustained the injury during work-related tasks.
 You might get a denial, however, for a variety of reasons.
 If the State Board has denied your claim, offered less than you think you deserve, or unfairly delayed your benefits, contact our attorneys.
 We have the resources and experience to go up against the State Board in pursuit of maximum workers’ comp benefits.

 If you or a loved one has suffered an injury in a work accident in Savannah, contact Butler Prather LLP today.
-Our lawyers can bring knowledge and compassion to your case, securing the best outcome possible through a commitment to you, the client.
+Our Savannah workplace injury lawyers can bring knowledge and compassion to your case, securing the best outcome possible through a commitment to you, the client.
 Let us help you with your workers’ compensation claim and experience the difference excellent lawyers can make.
-Call us in Savannah and schedule a free consultation today.
+Call us at (706) 322-1990 and schedule a free consultation today.

 Jury imposes $1.7 billion verdict against Ford for F-series pickup roof collapse that killed couple.
 Read More.